RicciFlowing/NaiveBayes/_posts/2015-11-16-spamfilter.markdown

 There are some drawbacks in the current  solution:

 * Performance: As described above, every request will query all posts to create the classifier.
-* Verification: You need to verify content to get good results.
+* Verification: You need to manually verify content to get good results.
+* Unflexible: Right now a user can't mark posts as spam nor can he do anything if their post a falsliy classified as spam.

 Make sure to checkout the [source code](https://github.com/RicciFlowing/NaiveText-examples/tree/master/easy/spam_filter_2).